-Note that sometimes there will be forward slashes, or other unusual characters, in the DKIM record.
-You should not modify those.
-If you have any questions or concerns, feel free to contact support.
+Sometimes there will be forward slashes or other unusual characters in the DKIM record.
+Don’t modify those.
+If you have any questions or concerns, contact support.

 The dig tool is a good way to verify that your DKIM record is being returned correctly by our DNS servers.

-To verify the DKIM record, you will need to query for the TXT record at the fully qualified domain name where the TXT record lives.
-For example, on the domain aetrion.com, I can get the TXT record using the following query:
+To verify the DKIM record, query for the TXT record at the fully qualified domain name where the TXT record lives.
+For example, on the domain aetrion.com, you can get the TXT record using the following query:

 dig +short google._domainkey.aetrion.com TXT